-If you’re experiencing insomnia, make sure that you are well-hydrated and have your electrolytes in check, and try to limit the sources of blue light in the evening (i.e. lay down your mobile devices a 2-3 hours before bedtime and try not to use your computer in the evening).
+If you’re experiencing insomnia on keto, make sure that you are well-hydrated and have your electrolytes in check, and try to limit the sources of blue light in the evening (i.e. lay down your mobile devices a 2-3 hours before bedtime and try not to use your computer in the evening).

 A lot of people report great results with either taking a hot bath or shower, so you might want to try that.
 To help your body with the transition, you can take melatonin for the first couple of days, however, we recommend using it only for a limited amount of time, as your adrenal gland might start producing less of it if you use it on a regular basis.

 #6.
 Dry Mouth, Bad Breath and Metallic Taste

 These symptoms usually resolve after a couple of days, so don’t be discouraged.

 Unfortunately, the keto breath is the last to go, but you can try brushing your teeth more often and stock up on sugar-free gum (always check the label for carbs, though).
 Mint tabs can also be a good solution.